cloud-custodian/cloud-custodian/docs/source/usecases/customrule.rst

 Go check the AWS console to see the Lambda as well as the Config rule that Custodian created.
-The Config rule should be listed as "Compliant" or "No results reported" (if not, be sure you terminated any instance left over from the quickstart).
+The Config rule should be listed as "Compliant" or "No results reported" (if not, be sure you removed the ``Custodian`` tag from any instance left over from the quickstart).

 Now for the fun part!
 With your new policy installed, go ahead and create an EC2 instance with a ``Custodian`` tag (any non-empty value), and wait (events